Tigers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Gibson will start for the Baltimore Orioles on Saturday against Spencer Torkelson and the Detroit Tigers.
-First pitch is at 7:05 PM ET at Oriole Park at Camden Yards.
+The Baltimore Orioles and Adley Rutschman will take on the Detroit Tigers and Kerry Carpenter on Sunday at 1:35 PM ET, in the final of a three-game series at Oriole Park at Camden Yards.

-The favored Orioles have -175 moneyline odds against the underdog Tigers, who are listed at +145.
-The over/under for the matchup has been listed at 8.5 runs.
+The Orioles are the favorite in this one, at -190, while the underdog Tigers have +155 odds to play spoiler.
+The over/under for the game is set at 8 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.